 - It is mainly crucial to avoid creating a reflex to avoid dystrophy for an active and painless rehabilitation

 Siora Surgicals is one of the largest trauma and orthopedic implants manufacturer in India.
-The trauma and orthopedic range carries safety locking plates, Interlocking Nails, Hand and Foot Implants, Small and large Fragment, Cannulated Screws, etc.
+The trauma and orthopedic range carry safety locking plates, Interlocking Nails, Hand and Foot Implants, Small and large Fragment, Cannulated Screws, etc.